AMWA-TV/is-12/docs/Protocol messaging.md

 # Protocol messaging

-All protocol messages MUST have have the following property:
+All protocol messages MUST have the messageType property to indicate the type of the message (e.g. Command).

 * messageType - describes the message type (e.g. Command)